andrewderango/EmbeddedPongRF/docs/serial_protocol.md

 # Serial Protocol Documentation

 This document describes the serial protocol used for wireless communication in the Pong Embedded System.
-The protocol is designed to send the number of balls, the position of each ball, the position of each paddle, and the score of each team.
+The protocol is designed to send the number of balls, the position of each ball, the position of each paddle, the score of each team, and the game state.

 ## Master Message Format